Community Advocacy Fellowship > Frequently Asked Questions

 – Be able to dedicate approximately 4-6 hours per week throughout the program.

-– Attend all required sessions. (happening between 9-14h UTC)
+– Be able to attend required sessions. (happening between 9-14h UTC)

-– Complete all mandatory deliverables during the program and be available on travel dates
+– Commit to complete all mandatory deliverables during the program

-– Led or participated in at least one chapter, special interest group, standing group, or an Internet Society organization member activity.
+– Have led or participated in at least one chapter, special interest group, standing group, or an Internet Society organization member activity.

-– Have not previously been selected as a Community Fellow (2025 to date)
+– Have not previously been selected as an Internet Society Community Advocacy Fellow

 – Have not been accepted as a fellow in any Internet Society fellowship from 2024 to date